 - 5 romaine or butter lettuce slices

-- Place the mushrooms on a cutting board, and carefully remove mushroom stems with a pairing knife.
+Place the mushrooms on a cutting board, and carefully remove mushroom stems with a paring knife.
 Scrape out the inside portion, and place the mushrooms into a food processor and pulse until pureed.
 Place the pureed mushrooms onto a paper towel to remove any excess moisture, and set aside.

-- Add mushrooms and saute for 5-7 minutes, or until golden brown.
-Remove from heat and place into a medium size mixing bowl to cool, about 5-10 minutes.
+Add mushrooms and sauté for 5 minutes, or until golden brown.
+Remove from heat and place into a medium size mixing bowl to cool, about 5 minutes.